controlm/automation-api-quickstart/control-m/201-call-rest-api-using-curl/README.md

-## How to invoke automation api REST calls using crul in a linux bash script
+## How to invoke automation api REST calls using curl in a linux bash script
 calling_automation_api_using_curl.sh contain example for differant api invocations such as Get Control-M Servers list and others

 ```bash